ocp-power-automation/ocs-upi-kvm/README.md

 before creating a new one as *only one OCP cluster is supported on the host KVM server at a time*.
 This is true even if the cluster was created by another user, so if you are concerned with impacting other users run this command first, *sudo virsh list --all*.

+The script **add-data-disk-workers.sh** may be used to add a data disk to each worker node based on the value of the environment variable VDISK which by default is initialized to vdd.
+The first data disk is added by the script **create-ocp.sh** at /dev/vdc, so the environment variable VDISK does not need to be set by the user for the second data disk, but it does for the third, fourth, ...
+Please note this is a disruptive operation, each worker node is rebooted once to make the disk visible inside the VM, and possibly a second time to recover ceph services.
+You may have to wait 10 minutes after this script completes to identify the extra disk with the command 'oc get pv'.

 ## Workflow Sample Scripts